-While another population has been re-introduced in Kent, taking the total known sites of habitation to five, the wart-biter is at a high-risk of extinction due to loss of its habitat on heathland and chalk landscape as well as its prey.
+While another population has been re-introduced in Kent the wart-biter is at a high-risk of extinction due to loss of its habitat on heathland and chalk landscape as well as its prey.

 Although it can be found across most of the country, today’s V-moth population is thought to be less than 1% of its 1960s levels.
-Despite enjoying a plentiful habitat of cultivated land such as parks and gardens, the V-moth uses currents as their caterpillar food plant – the falling garden growth of which is thought to be a key factor in decline.
+Despite enjoying a plentiful habitat of cultivated land such as parks and gardens, the V-moth uses currants as their caterpillar food plant – and fewer of us are growing currants in our gardens, which may be causing the decline.

 Image via Species Recovery Trust

-This brilliant beetle is only to be found in 5 areas of south-east Britain.
-One such location is The New Forest, which has an abundance of the beetle’s favourite places to live: deadwood as well as oak trees.
+This brilliant beetle is only to be found in five areas of south-east Britain.
+One such location is the New Forest, which has an abundance of the beetle’s favourite places to live: deadwood as well as oak trees.